-Cinema Suite, due in the second quarter at a suggested $6,500, is designed as a step-up to home theater processors that feature only one or two extra zones, Stoerger said.
+Cinema Suite, due in the second quarter at a targeted suggested $6,500, is designed as a step-up to home theater processors that feature only one or two extra zones, Stoerger said.
 Its “home theater” section includes multiple default presets for movies, TV and music.
 Its “multiroom” section incorporates features found in ADA’s “luxury” suite of multiroom systems, including bass, midrange and treble tones controls, stereo enhancement and active loudness contour.
 Each room also gets its own turn-on acoustical preset.

 In a similar vein, ADA already offers a $10,000 HTR-2400 A/V receiver with 24 amplifier channels to drive a 7.1-channel home theater simultaneously with eight other A/V zones.

 Pricing hasn’t been determined for the company’s first HD-Radio tuner, a component-style model, targeted for the mass retail market.
 The unit isn’t part of ADA’s custom-install product line but will be ADA-branded when it ships in April to national and regional consumer electronics retailers.
 ADA continues to target its $600 HD-Radio module and a $999 component tuner to custom installers.

 In another distribution change, ADA plans April availability of the component-style SRX-1 Sirius Satellite tuner, designed for use in commercial applications and distributed by Sirius Satellite Radio’s sales distribution network.